xconverge/spkelly/content/posts/wordclock.md

 ![](/wordclock/wordclock2.jpg)

-Not exactly kosher protoboard usage but it will work for this…
+Not exactly kosher protoboard usage but it will work for this...

 ![](/wordclock/wordclock3.jpg)

-I created some baffles from some cardboard I had laying around….and started to feed in the led strips for each section.
+I created some baffles from some cardboard I had laying around....and started to feed in the led strips for each section.

 Once all of the hardware was in place, I modified some of the existing code to match the pinouts that I was using and was good to go!